Primary

 Stand facing the landmine and grip the barbell end with both hands or an interlocking grip.
 Push your hips back as you lower—the bar will arc naturally.
 Drive through your hips to stand, squeezing your glutes at lockout.

-Want Landmine RDL in your program?
+See where Landmine RDL fits in your weekly plan

 Stand facing landmine, bar at hip level.